HOME

 P. McEachin J.P.

-Documents from the 1836 estate papers of Colin McPherson (1763-1835, son of Alexander McPherson), Cumberland County, NC; North Carolina State Archives, Raleigh, NC:
+Documents from the 1836 estate papers of Colin McPherson (1763-1835, son of Alexander McPherson, Sr.), Cumberland County, NC; North Carolina State Archives, Raleigh, NC:

 North Carolina